Updated

 | 12,000 miles | 286 kWh | £91 | 10 months |

-Even at just 5,000 miles per year, the charger pays for itself within 2 years — and then saves you £456/year for every year after that.
+At 5,000 miles a year, the charger still pays back inside two years — and saves £456/year thereafter.

 5-Year Total Cost of Ownership